-Focus ring: This is the ring to turn when manually focusing the lens.
+- Focus ring: This is the ring to turn when manually focusing the lens.
 If the autofocus/manual switch (AF/M) on the lens or camera is set to Auto, this ring has no effect.
-Some lenses allow manual override of the camera's autofocus setting, and are marked with an A-M/M switch instead.
-By convention, turning the ring toward the right (when looking down on the lens from above) increases the focused distance.
+Some lenses, such as the kit lens, allow manual override of the camera's autofocus setting, and are marked with an M/A-M switch instead.
+By convention, turning the ring toward the right (when looking down on the lens from above) increases the focused distance. - Distance scale: This is a scale that moves in unison with the lens's focus mechanism (whether activated by manually focusing or by the autofocus system) to show approximately the distance at which the lens has been focused.
+It's a useful indicator for doublechecking autofocus, and for roughly setting manual focus. - Zoom ring: This is the ring turned to change the zoom setting.
+With many lenses, turning this ring to the right increases the focal length, but you may find that the opposite is true with some lenses (which can be very frustrating!). - Zoom scale: These markings on the lens show the current focal length set. - Lens hood alignment guide/bayonet: Used to mount the lens hood for lenses that don't use screw-mount hoods.